Russia ripping up international rule book, NATO chief says

 "We have seen Russia rip up the international rule book, trying to redraw the map of Europe, and creating, in just a few weeks, the most serious security crisis since the end of the Cold War," Rasmussen told a forum at Georgetown University during a trip to Washington.

-"This sort of behaviour goes against international norms, and it simply has no place in the 21st century."
+"This sort of behavior goes against international norms, and it simply has no place in the 21st century."

-Rasmussen had dinner on Tuesday at the Pentagon with U.S. Defence Secretary Chuck Hagel, Secretary of State John Kerry and White House national security adviser Susan Rice.
+Rasmussen had dinner on Tuesday at the Pentagon with U.S. Defense Secretary Chuck Hagel, Secretary of State John Kerry and White House national security adviser Susan Rice.

-A U.S. defence official said the conversation focused on Ukraine, the impact of the crisis on the alliance, NATO-Russian cooperation and European security.
+A U.S. defense official said the conversation focused on Ukraine, the impact of the crisis on the alliance, NATO-Russian cooperation and European security.

 "The crisis in Ukraine is the most pressing security challenge right now, also because it goes to the heart of what NATO is about," Rasmussen said at Georgetown, adding the alliance's stated aim is to strengthen security and stability in the Euro-Atlantic region.